-PERCENTAGE OF RESPONDENTS Description of the Current Stage of ERM Implementation Largest Organizations (Revenues >\$1B) Public Companies Financial Services Not-for-Profit Organizations Our process is systematic, robust, and repeatable with regular reporting of top risk exposures to the board.
-42% 65% 76% 62% 33% Our process is mostly informal and unstructured, with ad hoc reporting of aggregate risk exposures to the board.
-26% 21% 17% 16% 26% We mostly track risks by individual silos of risks, with minimal reporting of top risk exposures to the board.
-19% 10% 6% 17% 27% There is no structured process for identifying and reporting top risk exposures to the board.
-13% 4% 1% 5% 14%
+PERCENTAGE OF RESPONDENTS Description of the Current Stage of ERM Implementation Full Sample Largest Organizations (Revenues >\$1B) Public Companies Financial Services Not-for-Profit Organizations Our process is systematic, robust, and repeatable with regular reporting of top risk exposures to the board.
+40% 68% 69% 46% 43% Our process is mostly informal and unstructured, with ad hoc reporting of aggregate risk exposures to the board.
+25% 15% 19% 24% 27% We mostly track risks by individual silos of risks, with minimal reporting of top risk exposures to the board.
+18% 14% 9% 14% 17% There is no structured process for identifying and reporting top risk exposures to the board.
+17% 3% 3% 16% 13%

-- Three-fourths of public company respondents, and nearly two-thirds of respondents from large organizations and financial services entities, describe the current state of their ERM process as systematic, robust and repeatable. - Non-profit organizations are less likely to have structured risk management processes relative to other organizations.
+- Over two-thirds of large organizations and public company respondents describe the current state of their ERM process as systematic, robust and repeatable. - Non-profit organizations are less likely to have structured risk management processes relative to other organizations.